zrafa/onscreenkeyboard/README.md

 ==========

 ```
-# Be sure that /dev/input/event0 is your real keyboard, you need it to choose keys from onscreen keyboard
+# Be sure that /dev/input/event0 is your real keyboard,
+# you need it to choose keys from onscreen keyboard

 make
 modprobe uinput
-./osk #YOU NEED TO BE ROOT
+./osk &  #YOU NEED TO BE ROOT

+# Use "END" key from your keyboard to choose a key from the
+# on screen keyboard.
+Otherwise your console or bash
+# could get two keys, the one you pressed and the choosed
+# from the on screen keyboard.

+# When you want to exit, you should press your "END" key in your
+# keyboard when green box dissappear from keyboard on screen
+# for two seconds.
+That happens every time it reachs to the
+# end of the on screen keyboard keys

 ```